Reading Time: 1 Minute

 - “You will either vote for her during elections or you don’t believe in women’s rights.”

-Don’t limit your options by looking at situations through a mere black and white lens, most of the time, there is a spectrum of choices.
+Avoid looking at situations through a mere black and white lens.
+In most cases, there will be other alternatives.